 Shrub-covered areas have a natural shrub cover of 10 per cent or more.
-It can include scattered trees if they cover less than 10 per cent of this land, and herbaceous plants.
-This category includes areas flooded by inland fresh water but not coastal salt or brackish water.
+It can include scattered trees, if they cover less than 10 per cent of this land, and herbaceous plants.
+This category includes areas flooded by inland fresh water, but not coastal salt or brackish water.

 Shrubland is also called heathland or chaparral.
 Its diverse vegetation shares the characteristics of shrubs.
-Most shrubland is in warm temperate climates with mild, wet winters and hot, dry summers, including the Mediterranean, California USA, Chile, uth Africa and southern Australia.
-Others occur in the semi-arid tropics and the Arctic with smaller pockets found elsewhere.
-Australia has the greatest expanse and range due to he dry variable climates (see Figure 4.1.4 and 4.1.5).
+Most shrubland is in warm temperate climates with mild, wet winters and hot, dry summers, including the Mediterranean; California, USA; Chile; South Africa; and southern Australia.
+Others occur in the semi-arid tropics and the Arctic, with smaller pockets found elsewhere.
+Australia has the greatest expanse and range of shrub cover due to its dry variable climates (see Figures 4.1.4 and 4.1.5).